ChendiDotLin/Online_Connectivity-aware_MultiRobot_Deployment/README.md

+# Overview

+This is the demonstration work of my master thesis work: https://www.ri.cmu.edu/publications/online-connectivity-aware-dynamic-distribution-for-heterogeneous-multi-robot/.
+It is based on the framework of Behavior Mixing and dynamically distribute the heterogeneous robots both on the allocation level and the control level.

 # MATLAB Version

-Currently, we know that the simulator works with MATLAB 2014b and higher.
+Currently, we know that the simulator works with MATLAB 2018b and higher.
 The backwards compatibility issues are mostly due to changes in the way MATLAB handles figures in newer releases.

 # Required Toolboxes